vedph/cadmus-doc/migration/graph/mappings.md

 }
 ```

 Here we map each birth event (as specified by `source`).
-For each of them, a child mapping matches the event's `eid` property, and outputs a node under the key `event`, whose template is `x:events/{$.}` (where `{$.}` is a [metadatum](#metadata) representing the value of the current leaf node in the source tree).
+For each of them, a child mapping matches the event's `eid` property, and outputs a node under the key `event`, whose template is `x:events/{$.}` (where `{$.}` is a [metadatum](#metadata) representing the value of the _current leaf node_ in the source tree).
 So, in this case the generated node will have an UID equal to `x:events/` plus the node's URI.

 As a node is a complex object, in a template placeholder you can pick different properties from it.
-These are specified by adding a **suffix** preceded by `:` to the node's key.
+These are specified by adding to the node's key a **suffix** preceded by `:`.
 Available suffixes are:

 - `:uri` = the node's generated URI.
 This is the default property; so when there is no suffix specified, the URI is picked.
 - `:label` = the node's label.